 Gummy vitamins have changed the way we take supplements.
 They offer a tasty way to get the nutrients we need.
 These chewy treats are easy to eat and come in many flavors, making them fun to take.

 On average, gummy vitamins cost about the same as other multivitamins.
-They usually cost between $0.05 and $0.10 per gummy3.
+They usually cost between $0.05 and $0.10 per gummy.

-Thirteen essential vitamins are key for our health4.
+Thirteen essential vitamins are key for our health.
 Gummy vitamins make it easy to get these vitamins, especially for those who have trouble eating enough.
-They also help with “pill fatigue” for people taking many supplements or medicines4.
+They also help with “pill fatigue” for people taking many supplements or medicines.

 But, it’s important to know they have sugar in them.
 Most gummy vitamins have about 4 grams of added sugar per serving.
-This might affect what we choose to eat4.
+This might affect what we choose to eat.

 Gummies are great for busy people or kids who don’t like taking pills.
 But, we should think about how well they work as a food source.